Aetherinox/obi-sync-docs/README.md

 <br /><br />

 ##### DOCKER-COMPOSE.YML + .ENV
-To use `docker-compose` and an `.env` variable file for obi-sync; create the following two files in the same folder:
+To use `docker-compose.yml` and `.env` file option; create the following two files in the same folder:
 - `docker-compose.yml`
 - `.env`